-Firstly, what is the Vague nerve?
-The word Vagus means “wandering” in Latin and it is an apt description of the nerve as it wanders from the brain to organs in the neck, chest, and abdomen.
+The word vagus means “wandering” in Latin and it is an apt description of the soul nerve as it wanders from the brainstem down to the abdomen.
 Many nerves have either sensory or motor function, while the soul nerve does both, which is why it is not a nerve in the way most scientists typically think of one.
 It is a highly complex and extraordinarily sensitive organ that communicates through sensations and subtle movements.
 This communication occurs not only between different parts of an individual’s body, but also between different bodies.
 Your soul nerves reaches into most of your body, including your throat, lungs, heart, stomach, liver, spleen, pancreas, kidney, and gut (both the large and small intestines).
 It is the largest organ in the body’s autonomic nervous system, which regulates all of your body’s basic functions.
 It is also heavily involved in the critical body functions of digestion, respiration, and heart rate.
 It operates as a two-way communication highway as information flows back and forth from the organs to the brain.
-Through the Vagus, the brain is able to know if all is well in the body, and if it’s safe to relax.
+Through the vagus, the brain is able to know if all is well in the body, and if it’s safe to relax.

 To better understand the critical role this nerve plays, it can be helpful to zoom out and look at more of what the nervous system does and how it stays in balance.
 Your nervous system is divided into your Central Nervous System (CNS) - made up of your brain and spinal cord - and Peripheral Nervous System (PNS) - which connects the CNS to the rest of your body.
 Your PNS is further divided into your voluntary (i.e., stretching your arms overhead) and involuntary actions (i.e., breathing).
 According to the Polyvagal Theory, the Autonomic Nervous System (largely the involuntary actions) comprises a three-part hierarchical structure: the Dorsal Vagal system, the Sympathetic Nervous system, and the Ventral Vagal system.
 The Dorsal Vagal system, which is oldest of the systems, is part of the Parasympathetic Nervous system.
 The Dorsal Vagal nerve immobilises the body in response to life threatening situations by facilitating a shut-down response.
 The Sympathetic nervous system, which is comparatively newer to evolve, mobilises the body in response to threat by activating the fight-or-flight response.
-It’s estimated that 75% of all Parasympathetic nerve fibers come from the Vagus nerve and when these are activated, the involuntary processes mentioned earlier (digestion, respiration, and heart rate function) can happen.
+It’s estimated that 75% of all Parasympathetic nerve fibers come from the vagus nerve and when these are activated, the involuntary processes mentioned earlier (digestion, respiration, and heart rate function) can happen.
 However, for our Parasympathetic system to activate, our stress levels need to be relatively low.

 Most importantly, mind-body therapies help to activate the Ventral Vagal system, which is the newest and most evolved of the structures.
 This “social engagement” system is the branch of the parasympathetic nervous system that helps you relax and connect to others when you feel safe.
 The challenge with trauma survivors is that the body’s stress response is triggered constantly, from both external and internal stimuli (triggers).
 And since the nervous system doesn’t know the difference between what’s life-threatening and what’s not, it responds the same way to all of these stresses, leading to feelings of chronic unsafety.